-BSW FIELD PRACTICUM
+BSW FIELD PROGRAM

 There are explicit requirements regarding the sequencing of, and prerequisites for, BSW courses prior to entering the field.
-The appropriate semester for field practicum is determined by the BSW Program Director and is reflected on the Student's BSW Check Sheet and BSW Program Map.
+The appropriate semester for field practicum is determined by the BSW Program Director and is reflected in Degree Works and the BSW Program Map.
 Only after this is done is it appropriate to discuss specific arrangements for field placement with the BSW Field Office.
-It is important for students to bring their completed BSW Check Sheet and BSW Program Map to any meeting regarding field placement.
+It is important for students to have completed all Areas of Degree Works and bring their completed BSW Program Map to any meeting regarding field placement.